ssh-mitm/ssh-mitm/doc/get_started/configuration.rst

       Specifies the username for remote authentication.
    :option string auth-password: |br|
       Specifies the password for remote authentication.
+   :option string auth-key: |br|
+      Specifies the path to an SSH private key used for remote authentication.
    :option boolean auth-hide-credentials: :bdg-primary-line:`True` :bdg-primary:`False` |br|
       Prevents logging of credentials, which is useful for presentations or security-sensitive environments.
    :option boolean enable-auth-fallback: :bdg-primary-line:`True` :bdg-primary:`False` |br|